 - Do things that improve your mood and relieve stress, such as exercising or simply getting outside to soak in some sunshine.

 - Eat well.
 A poor diet can make you feel worse physically and may worsen your mood.

 Ideally, your therapist will have reviewed your routine with you and determined ways to address slips in your routine or other problems that may arise.2 If not, you can discuss ways to address emerging issues during remote sessions.
 You can also reach out for the support of a sponsor or sober loved ones.

 Remember, you can’t control everything, and part of recovery is learning ways to cope with change without substances.
 Try to embrace unexpected changes and ask for support when you need it.

-If you’re in crisis and you feel like you could relapse at any time, call us.
+If you’re in crisis and feel like you might relapse, reach out to us.
 We are here for you.
-Our admissions navigators are available 24 hours a day, every day, at 949-565-2377 and are happy to work with you to get you back into treatment as soon as possible.
+Our admissions navigators are available 24 hours a day, every day, at and are happy to get you the help you need.